Shopify/polaris-viz/README.md

 # Deprecation Notice

-**This package is now deprecated and will no longer receive updates or support effective immediately.**
+**This package is now deprecated**

-We have decided to decommission the `polaris-viz` package due to the lack of use and cost to support.
+We have decided to decommission the `polaris-viz` package due to the lack of external use and cost to support.
+For Shopifolk, we will be moving to an internal-only data viz library.

 If you have any questions or require assistance during your transition, feel free to reach out to [Shopify support](https://help.shopify.com/support).